eslint-functional/eslint-plugin-functional/docs/rules/functional-parameters.md

 Require all functions to have exactly one parameter.

-Any function that take takes multiple parameter can be rewritten as a higher-order function that only takes one.
+Any function that takes multiple parameter can be rewritten as a higher-order function that only takes one.

 Example: